BrandonQ3/Digital-Forensics-Scenario/README.md

 # Digital-Forensics
 ## Scenario

-In this week's assignment, you will continue to work with your group to continue the final report you began in class.
+In this assignment, you will continue to work with your group to continue the final report you began in class.
 The instructions are included here again for reference.
 There is also a bonus activity aimed to sharpen your skills in locating and identifying data in a forensic image.

 Scenario
 Just as in a real-world scenario, you will complete a final report to present your findings.
 You will work with your team to fill out the report.